nrkno/sofie-package-manager/FOR_DEVELOPERS.md

 # Data structure & key concepts

-The Package Manager is based upon a few key concepts that are intentionally worded to be generic.
+The Package Manager is based on a few key concepts that are intentionally worded to be generic.
 Instead of calling things "files" or "media", we use the word "Package".
 The reason behind this is that the Package Manager is indended to be able to handle many different types of "things", stored in a multitude of ways on different types of systems and software/hardware.

 ## The "Package"